Kelsey Kinnamon

 You don’t need to “just push harder” or “just be tougher.”
 You’ve already tried that.

-Credentials & Professional Journey
+Professional Journey & Credentials

-Kelsey is also a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology.
+I’m a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology.
 CMPC is the only nationally accredited certification for mental performance professionals in the United States.
 CMPCs are recognized for their expertise and ethical practice to help performers be their best.

 The person outside of the professional